 This is by no means a complete list of the laws and acts protecting whistleblowers, nor does it indicate the numerous ways in which a company can break the law.

 If you’re concerned about your company’s behavior, the lawyers at Jackson Spencer Law have decades of experience advocating for employees in whistleblower and other claims against their employers.
-To arrange a consultation with one of our attorneys, call us at 972-301-2937 or fill out our contact form.
+To arrange a consultation with one of our attorneys, call or text us at 972-301-2937 or fill out our contact form.